-In addition to the core courses, students must complete 23 (or more) elective hours in theory, policy, research methodology/analysis, and in a substantive area of study.
-Students work with their advisor and other faculty members to develop an Educational Plan that includes 23 (or more) elective hours.
+In addition to the core courses, students must complete 20 elective hours in theory, policy, research methodology/analysis, and in a substantive area of study.
+Students work with their advisor and other faculty members to develop an Educational Plan that includes 20 elective hours.

-Students are required to take one three-credit theory course and six credits of advanced methodology and statistics as part of the 23 elective hours.
-The remaining elective hours can include courses in advanced research methodology/analysis and substantive area elective courses.
+Students are required to take one three-credit theory course and six credits of advanced methodology and statistics as part of the 20 elective hours.
+The remaining elective hours can include courses in advanced research methodology/analysis, advanced theory and substantive area elective courses.
 Eight hours of independent study are allowed as part of a student's elective plan of study.
-Up to 8 credit hours of relevant Ph.D. level work completed at other universities after enrollment at GSSW can be transferred and counted toward the total 23 elective hours.
+Up to 8 credit hours of relevant Ph.D. level work completed at other universities after enrollment at GSSW can be transferred and counted toward the total 20 elective hours.

 Electives may be chosen from other University of Denver departments and/or other universities with approval of the advisor and Associate Dean for Doctoral Education.
 All courses taken outside GSSW must be designated as doctoral level by the departments offering them.
-Selected master's level and MSW courses that complement the student's course of study may be taken with the Associate Dean for Doctoral Education's approval.
+Selected master's level courses that complement the student's course of study may be taken with the Associate Dean for Doctoral Education's approval.
 Students taking master level courses for doctoral credit within GSSW are expected to perform at a level beyond that expected of master students.
-University College classes cannot be counted for credit toward the Ph.D.
+Courses in University College may be taken for credit but require approval by the Associate Dean of Doctoral Education given they may incur additional tuition costs.